Our editorial team follows strict guidelines to ensure accuracy and objectivity. Learn more about our process.

 How to Get Home Insurance Quotes in Utah

-- Align the snapshot: gather year built, roof age and material, square footage, and safety features (smoke alarms, monitored alarm, and defensible space where it applies).
+- Gather year built, roof age and material, square footage, and safety features (smoke alarms, monitored alarm, defensible space where it applies).

-- If you already have a policy, you can securely connect it through our flow to import your declarations page and shop the same coverage stack with appointed carriers.
+- If you already have a policy, connect it through our flow to import your declarations page and shop the same coverage stack.

 What Homeowners Insurance Does Not Cover

-- Flooding from storms, rivers, or mudslides — Separate flood coverage; review sewer and water backup where offered.
+- Flooding from storms, rivers, or mudslides — separate flood policy.

-- Earthquake — Earthquake policy or endorsement where you need it.
+- Earthquake — separate earthquake policy or endorsement.

-Keep your declaration page with evacuation and rebuild plans.
+Keep your declaration page handy for renewals and claims.

 Get Free Utah Home Insurance Quotes

-As a licensed independent agency, we shop rates from multiple home insurance carriers so you can see who offers the best price for your coverage.
+As a licensed independent agency, we shop rates from our appointed home insurance carriers so you can see who offers the best price for your coverage.
 You can start a quote or securely connect your current policy to review premiums, limits, and deductibles side-by-side before making a change.

 Don't have time to run a quote?
 Just send us your policy